-Government organizations that receive information requests under the Acts must respond within 30 calendar days of receipt of a request, unless there are special circumstances.
+Public institutions that receive information requests under the Acts must respond within 30 calendar days of receipt of a request, unless there are special circumstances.

-I'mnot satisfied with the government organization's response.
+I'm not satisfied with the institution's response.
 What do I do?

-If the government organization won't allow you to see or correct your personal information, you have the right to appeal the decision to the IPC.
+If the public institution won't allow you to see or correct your personal information, you have the right to appeal the decision to the IPC.
 The appeal fee is \$10.

-(The cheque or money order should be made out to The Minister of Finance.)
+(The cheque or money order should be made out to "The Minister of Finance".)

-To appeal, write a letter to the Registrar at the IPC, describing why you are not satisfied with the government organization's decision.
+To appeal, write a letter to the Registrar at the IPC, describing why you are not satisfied with the institution's decision.
 Or download, complete and mail in the appeal form that can be found in the Forms section of the IPC website (www.ipc.on.ca).